1Which of the following best defines 'data' in the context of digital information?

 9In the context of data volatility, how do OLTP and OLAP differ?

-A.OLTP data is volatile; OLAP data is non-volatile
+C.OLTP data is static; OLAP data is volatile

-B.OLTP data is static; OLAP data is volatile
+D.OLTP data is volatile; OLAP data is non-volatile

 Correct Answer: OLTP data is volatile; OLAP data is non-volatile